 A community of practice is a cross-functional group of innovation ambassadors.

 A design sprint is a short track to answer business questions through designing, prototyping, and testing with customers.

-A short learning track to grow the knowledge and interest of employees.
+A short learning track to grow employee knowledge and interest.

 Trends in innovation maturity

 How to increase the strategic maturity of my company?

 In this pattern, companies move upwards on the external side of the matrix.
 They move from simply discovering connections to meaningfully co-creating business solutions with external actors.
 Interaction with start-ups can act as a driver here for greater commitment.